boettiger-lab/approx-model-or-approx-soln/README.md

 To produce new data, the user may delete the contents of `data/results_data` and run the scripts above from the the `src` subdirectory.
 The options inside those scripts allow one to specify the dynamical model desired and the number of fisheries (i.e. the number of harvested species).
+An image of the agent trained this way will be saved at `src/cache`.

 ## Detailed structure of the code: